 - Tzatziki.
 Use a good store-bought tzatziki if you like, but I recommend trying to make it yourself.
 It’s SO EASY and far superior – you need just a handful of ingredients (that are already used in this recipe!)
 Try this recipe for the best tzatziki sauce.

-Mix your chicken marinade, then toss your diced chicken through.
+- Mix the chicken marinade, then add the diced chicken.
 If you have time, pop it into the fridge for a couple of hours (and up to 24 hours) to marinate.
 But don’t stress if you don’t – it will still be great!

-Arrange the marinated chicken onto a lined tray, trying to keep it on one layer if you can.
+- Arrange the marinated chicken on a lined sheet pan, trying to keep it on one layer if you can.
 This will help it cook evenly and give you those lovely charred marks all over.
-Pop into the oven.
+Pop it into the oven.

 You can also marinate the chicken up to 24 hours ahead of time to maximize the flavor and cut prep time down.